Last year, during the

 Conclusion

-Maybe it’s the price tag talking… But despite feeling like it sort of failed in certain areas in comparison to my expectations, I still find it to be a wonderful product.
-Do I think it’s worth the money or even the €130 that I paid?
-No, not really.
-But if you have very sensitive skin, you might say it’s worth it.
+Maybe it’s the price tag talking… But despite falling short in certain aspects compared to my expectations, I still regard the Medik8 r-Retinoate as a remarkable product!
+Do I believe it justifies the €130 I shelled out?
+Not entirely.
+However, if you struggle with very sensitive skin, you might argue it’s worth the investment.